 In 2005, I shot and edited my short puppet film, Jackson’s Private Zoo, which focused on a reclusive pop star’s whimsical abuse of the animals in his private zoo.
 Produced by Tim Lagasse and Video Anarchy, Jackson’s Private Zoo featured a soundscape created with Liz Hara.
 Jackson’s Private Zoo has been screened in Providence at Perishable Theatre for the Fledgling Festival, in North Hollywood at the California Institute of the Abnormal Arts for the Festival of Mirth, and in Austin at Salvage Vanguard Theatre as part of the Fusebox Festival for the Not Humanly Possible program.

-The mission of the O’Neill’s National Puppetry Conference is to encourage puppet artists to create and communicate through the visual and kinetic form of the puppet, to push beyond their personal boundaries, and develop new works for puppet theater.
-Participants collaborate with renowned guest directors, puppet artists, and playwrights to develop innovative productions conceived by guest artists, as well as presentations initiated by the Conference participants.
+The O’Neill’s National Puppetry Conference encourages artists to create and communicate through the visual and kinetic form of the puppet, to push beyond personal boundaries, and develop new works for puppet theater.
+Participants collaborate with renowned guest directors, puppet artists, and playwrights to develop innovative productions conceived by guest artists, as well as presentations initiated by the conference participants.